WISCAD/wiscad/index.md

 {% capture text %}

-In recent years, we have been using machine learning and its explainability to improve computer-aided design for Integrated Circuits.
+In recent years, we have been using explainable machine learning to improve computer-aided design for Integrated Circuits.
 Browse our current and past research projects.
 Download source codes and data.

 {%